Osbaldo-Arellano/ShearSync-Web/README.md

 # ShearSync Style Builder

 The **ShearSync Style Builder** is a web-based white-label branding editor built with **Next.js**, **MUI**, and **TailwindCSS**.
-It allows barbers to configure and preview their public booking site’s design — including colors, fonts, layouts, and images — in a smooth, IDE-like interface.
+It allows barbers to configure and preview their public booking site’s design — including colors, fonts, layouts, and images — in a IDE-like interface.

 Part of the broader ShearSync platform, this tool powers the visual layer of customized booking experiences.